sfmoulton/be-nc-news/my-project-README.md

 **NC-News** has created a space for users to share their thoughts and opinions, and show off their creative writing!

-First things first - have a look at the **hosted NC-News app** following this link:

-The app has been designed with UX in mind - with buttons and text displayed in a way that will be clear to the user.
-For details on the back-end of the project, please see below:

 ## Getting Started

 The following instructions will allow you to set up your own version of NC-News!